 This video provides an overview and review of a Smith & Wesson Model 36, also known as the Chief Special, chambered in .38 Special.
 The specific model featured is a 36-1 with a 3-inch heavy pinned barrel and square butt, estimated to be from around 1981.
 The reviewer mentions purchasing the firearm from The Gun Parlor in Worcester, MA, and also showcases a Holster World holster.
 The review is presented by Cranky Gun Reviews.

-This guide, presented by Brownells, Inc., clearly distinguishes between Smith & Wesson revolver square butt and round butt grip frames.
-Understanding this difference is crucial for purchasing correct replacement grips.
-The video demonstrates how to identify each type by examining the shape of the frame's rear, noting the angles at which the grip meets the bottom of the frame.
+This guide, presented by an expert from Brownells, clearly explains how to differentiate between Smith & Wesson revolver square butt and round butt grip frames.
+Understanding this distinction is crucial for purchasing the correct replacement grips.
+The video provides visual cues and descriptions for easy identification, even without grip panels attached.

 Gun Laws by State